oVirt/ovirt-site/source/feature/hostconfiguration.html.md

 #### Engine Side

-*   New Engine command that gets vdsm.conf from host by ssh
+*   Introduce GetHostConfigurationCommand which retrieves vdsm.conf content from host by ssh.
-*   New Engine command that copies that modified vdsm.conf file to host, replace the current content (persist the change for RHEV-H) and restart VDSM service [TBD: automatically?]
-(All by SSH based protocol)
-*   The flow should be allowed only when host in maintenance [or for new hosts?]
+*   Introduce SetHostConfigurationCommand(content) which by ssh commands replace vdsm.conf content, persist the change for RHEV-H and restart VDSM service.
+Engine will log the operation in audit log.
+The command runs only when host in maintenance.

 #### UX